The Incredible and Sad Tale of Innocent Eréndira and Her Heartless Grandmother: Plot summary

-This is the story of a twelve-year-old who accidentally sets fire to the house where she lives with her grandmother.
+This is the story of a fourteen-year-old who accidentally sets fire to the house where she lives with her grandmother.
 The grandmother decides that Eréndira must pay her back for the loss, and sells her into prostitution in order to make money.
 The story takes on the characteristics of a bizarre fairy tale, with the evil grandmother forcing her Cinderella-like granddaughter to sell her body.
 They travel all over for several years, with men lining up for miles to enjoy her.
 At one point, missionaries force the grandmother to give up Eréndira to their custody; the latter, however, chooses to leave the convent and return to her grandmother.

 A boy named Ulises falls in love with Eréndira, who returns his feelings.
 Ulises and Eréndira try to escape, unsuccessfully; the grandmother chains Eréndira and forces her to continue selling her body.
 By this time she is now 20.
 Ulises returns and tries to poison the grandmother with arsenic in a birthday cake and to blow her up with a homemade bomb, but she survives all this; he finally stabs the grandmother to death.
 Eréndira flees alone; nobody ever hears from her again.